PYangLab/DeepMerge/README.md

 <img width=50% src="https://github.com/liuchunlei0430/DeepMerge/blob/main/img/original.png"/>

-From the results, we can see there are obvious batch effect among different batches.
-By running the `./qc/plot_TSNE.Rmd`, we can obtain the TSNE of the batch corrected data:

 From the results, it is clear that there are obvious batch effects present among different batches.
 To generate t-SNE visualizations of the data after normalization by DeepMerge, we can employ the ./qc/plot_TSNE.Rmd script by executing the following code snippets:
 ```
 cd qc